-Haresh Gurnani is Benson-Pruitt Professor of Business and Executive Director, Center for Retail Innovation at Wake Forest University.
-He also serves as Area Chair of Quant Methods & Operations, Marketing and Economics areas.
-He was previously Leslie O Barnes Professor in the Department of Management at the University of Miami, Coral Gables where served as Chair of the Management Department and on the University’s Research Council, Graduate Council and the Provost’s Advisory Promotion Board.
+He was previously Leslie O Barnes Professor in the Department of Management at the University of Miami, Coral Gables where he served as Chair of the Management Department and on the University's Research Council, Graduate Council and the Provost's University-wide Advisory Promotion Board.

-His primary research interests are in supply chain management with interface issues with marketing, economics, and information systems.
-He has extensively worked on managing supply disruptions, supply contracts, and bargaining and game theory applications in supply chains.
-He has received several research and teaching awards, including The William W. Cooper Award for the Best Doctoral Dissertation in the area of Business and Economics, The William Larimer Fellowship, Richard M. Cyert Fellowship nomination, Cowan Faculty Research award at Wake Forest University, the University of Miami Excellence in Teaching nomination, Best Professor of Management award from the World Education Congress, the Michael G. Dale Prize nomination for Teaching and the Franklin Prize for Teaching Excellence at the Hong Kong University of Science and Technology.
+He has received several research and teaching awards, including The William W. Cooper Award for the Best Doctoral Dissertation in the area of Business and Economics, The William Larimer Fellowship, and Richard M. Cyert Fellowship nomination at Carnegie Mellon University, Cowan Faculty Research award at Wake Forest University, the University of Miami Excellence in Teaching nomination, Best Professor of Management award from the World Education Congress, the Michael G. Dale Prize nomination for Teaching and the Franklin Prize for Teaching Excellence at the Hong Kong University of Science and Technology.
 In 2015, two of his papers (in Management Science and IIE Transactions) received the best paper awards.

 Haresh received his B.Tech.
 (Mechanical Engineering) from the Indian Institute of Technology, New Delhi, and the M.S. and Ph.D. from Carnegie Mellon University, Pittsburgh, USA.
 He is a member of INFORMS, Production and Operations Management Society, the Manufacturing & Service Operations Management Society, and the Council for Supply Chain Management Professionals.